wapc/widl-spec/README.md

 | `raw`      | a raw encoded value that can be decoded at a later point in the program. |
 | `value`    | a free form encoded value that encapsulates any of the above types.      |

+**Language support for `datetime`**

+Without [WASI](https://wasi.dev/), a WebAssembly module does not have access to the clock or system's timezone.
+This means the target language may not have a native Date, Time, Timezone, or Timestamp datatypes.
+In this case, the code generator will treat them as strings.

 ### Collections

 Types can be encapsulated in arrays and maps with enclosing syntax: